Peleliu: History

 During World War II, the Battle of Peleliu was a major battle between units of the United States Marine Corps and United States Army against the Imperial Japanese Army in 1944.
-The battle for the island was particularly brutal because by this time the Japanese military had evolved island defense tactics with strong fortifications in the island's caves and rock formations within the Umurbrogol Mountains (Bloody Nose Ridge), which enabled a defense in depth which maximized casualties on the attacking force.
-On both sides involved in the fighting there were high losses with more than 2,000 Americans and 10,000 Japanese killed.
+The battle for the island was particularly brutal because by this time the Japanese military had developed island defense tactics with strong fortifications in the island's caves and rock formations within the Umurbrogol Mountains (Bloody Nose Ridge), which enabled a defense in depth which maximized casualties on the attacking force.
+On both sides involved in the fighting, there were high losses with more than 2,000 Americans and 10,000 Japanese killed.
 There were no casualties among the local civilians because they had been evacuated from Peleliu to other islands of Palau in 1943.

 The ruins of many of the military installations of the era, such as the airstrip, are still intact, and shipwrecks from the battle remain visible underwater just off the coast.
 There are war memorials on the island to both the American and the Japanese dead.
 Peleliu and Angaur were the only islands in the Palau archipelago to be occupied by the Americans during the war.
 The capital of Koror remained in Japanese hands to the end of the war.

 Peleliu was formally placed under the control of the United States under United Nations auspices in 1947 as part of the Trust Territory of the Pacific Islands.
 In 1947, two and a half years after Japanese surrender, there were over 30 Japanese still hiding in caves, believing the war was not over.
 The Americans sent a senior Japanese military official into the caves and convinced them to surrender.
 The last Japanese survivor, Keiji Nagai, died in 2019.